piotrC4/air-monitor/README.md

 * Air quality sensor PMS3003
 * SI7021 temperature and humidity sensor
 * BME280 pressure sensor
+* DS18B20 1-wire bus temperature sensor
 * N-MOSFET
 * 4k7Ω resistor
+* PTC Heater element

 ## Schematic:
 ![alt text](docs/air_monitor_schem.png "Air monitor schematic")

+BME280 and SI7021 have to be connected to I2C 1W connector (PIN1 - Vcc, PIN2 - GND, PIN3 - SCL, PIN4 - SDA).
+DS18B20 sensor have to be connected to 1W connector (PIN1 - Vcc, PIN2 - data, PIN3 - GND).
+Connector "Heat Voltage" is voltage control of PTC Heater element (PIN1 to PIN2 - main power voltage, PIN2 to PIN3 - 5V ).

+DS18B20 is used for reading temperature of air and as a source of temperature for heater driver - if multiple DS1820 are connected the highest temperature is used as reference.

 ## Installation: